dsu-arl/base-cyber-security-dojo/encoding/caesar-cipher-decryption/DESCRIPTION.md

 ## Challenge Steps
 1. Start the challenge
 2. Run `/challenge/verify`
-3. Follow the instructions given in `verify` to decrypt a secret word and get the flag!
+3. Follow the instructions given in `/challenge/verify` to decrypt a secret word and get the flag!